Ryan Garcia: Personal life

 Garcia comes from a large family.
-His parents were actively involved in his amateur career.
-They continue to assist him with his professional career as his father remains one of his trainers and his mother works as his Personal Administrative Assistant for commercial projects.
+His parents have been actively involved with his career since he was an amateur.
+His father remains one of his trainers and his mother works as his personal administrative assistant for commercial projects.
+Garcia attended Adelanto High School before leaving because of amateur boxing commitments.
 In March 2019, Garcia's daughter was born.
+In December 2023, his son was born.